Types of Copywriting Specialties Companies

 Indeed has more than 5,700 technical writer jobs available in the U.S. alone.
 Because you’re working in the tech sector, there are a lot of opportunities to earn a substantial living.

-We’re going to talk more about writing for niche industries in how to become a copywriter.
+We’re going to talk more about your opportunities writing for any niche industry in how to become a copywriter.

-But for now, we want to give you an overview of some of the top industries that tend to use a lot of copy, and have helped many new copywriters launch their careers.
+But for now, to give you an idea of the breadth, the following industries tend to use a lot of copy and have helped many new copywriters launch their careers.

-You’ll get an idea of the types of copywriting these industries use, and which ones you might be interested in writing for.
+You’ll see the types of copywriting these industries use, and which ones you might interest you.

 All of these broad industries include both B2C and B2B companies.
 They also use a full range of direct-response copywriting and content marketing.